This section contains some further programs which do some important manipulations

 - read interaction constants from table in file.

-Use -f for isotropic interactions between momentum and
+Use -f for isotropic interactions between momentum and and at positions at positions and and

 and -dm for Dzyaloshinski Moriya interactions: